Last updated: June 18, 2021

 Digitally Signed Components

-All Exoprise installer exes are digitally signed using code-signed certificates from Digicert.
+All Exoprise installer exes are digitally signed using EV code-signed certificates from Digicert.
 Additionally, the Management Client and ExoSvcShell are digitally code-signed.
 For automation and monitoring tasks the Management Client and ExoSvcShell may download and cache service or sensor specific components.
 These components can be written in various development languages and environment such as Microsoft .NET, for Windows, and Mono for Linux.
-All sub-components are digitally code-signed and further protected with public/private key-pairs for validating authenticity and origin.
+All sub-components are digitally EV code-signed and further protected with public/private key-pairs for validating authenticity and origin.
 Each binary is further code-signed by Exoprise and validated prior to execution.